Data-Analytics-for-beginners/DataAnalyticsCourse/lesson1.md

 -  99% of AI Startups Will Be Dead by 2026 — Here’s Why, https://medium.com/@skooloflife/99-of-ai-startups-will-be-dead-by-2026-heres-why-bfc974edd968
 -  We’re Finally Starting to Understand How AI Works, https://medium.com/artificial-corner/were-finally-starting-to-understand-how-ai-works-26556c755e61
 -  AI Slop: The Future of Software Engineering, https://medium.com/@davidkcaudill/ai-slop-the-future-of-software-engineering-0eb0d2570a7a
+-  Claude 4 Just Changed Everything, Here’s What It Can Do That ChatGPT and Gemini Can’t, https://ai.plainenglish.io/claude-4-just-changed-everything-heres-what-it-can-do-that-chatgpt-and-gemini-can-t-8d60e45d0872

 # Python